learn-co-students/programming-univbasics-3-methods-scope-lab-online-web-prework/README.md

 ## Conclusion

 We've discussed building methods and recognizing how scope works within the context of each method.
-With these concepts put together we can see how it functions in practice.
+With these concepts put together, we can see how it functions in practice.
 As we discuss scope further, we'll understand more about how to access variables in different scopes.